sehsanali/sehsanali.github.io/content/Study/Revealed Preferences for Randomization- An Overview.md

 And then enumerates recent evidence for this deliberate randomization from various experimental approaches e.g. Consecutive repeated choices, convex budget sets, field evidence among other related studies.

 - "Evidence of randomization can be seen as evidence of incompleteness."
-- "Agents whose choices maximize complete, monotone preferences following EU should never strictly prefer to randomize."
+- Agents deliberately randomizing *violate* choices maximizing complete, monotone preferences following EU.

 [^1]: E.g. They maybe unsure or have strict preferences for mixtures  (Machina 1985)